isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 1. Extrapolation to $$[-1.1, 1.1]$$ is still atrocious.
 Put differently, despite the use of 10-fold CV on the training set $$[-1,1]$$, performance on the test sets $$[-1.1,-1]$$ and $$[1,1.1]$$ is underwhelming at best.
 1. The best degree singled out by 10-fold CV, with the given choice of hyperparameters, number of data points, etc, is a lowly $$8$$.

-Out of curiosity, we can repeat this last experiment using the same Chebyshev nodes as before.
-That is, we are going to perform polynomial regression but the training data are generated using the Chebyshev points of the 1st kind:
+Out of curiosity, we can repeat this last experiment using Chebyshev nodes as before.
+That is, we are going to perform polynomial regression but the training data $$(x_k,f(x_k))$$ will be generated using 1,000 Chebyshev points of the 1st kind:

 ![Polynomial regression using 10-fold CV, 1,000 Chebyshev nodes, and a grid search over degrees from 1 to 100](/assets/snips/runges_phenomenon/poly_regr_wo_shuffling_cheb_nodes.png)